The Towers of San Gimignano – Medieval Frenzy or Architectural Genius?

 With its 54 m it is the highest of all towers in San Gimignano.
 This is also how it acquired its name – The Big Tower.
 The building started in 1300 and was finished in 1311.
 The tower is adjacent to the Palazzo Comunale (the City Council Palace) and is located on Piazza del Duomo.
 When in San Gimignano, you should not miss climbing the tower.
 From the top there’s an amazing view of the city and the surroundings.

-San Gimignano has its own twin towersthe Salvucci Towers – built by the rich Salvucci family, of course to show off their power and wealth, they had to be trimmed down later as they exceeded the maximum allowed height of 52 m.
-Today, the towers are open for visits and you can even stay in one of them.
+San Gimignano has its own twin towers – the Salvucci Towers – built by the rich Salvucci family, of course to show off their power and wealth, they had to be trimmed down later as they exceeded the maximum allowed height of 52 m.
+Today, one of the towers is turned into an amazing apartment with a rooftop terrace, where you can stay.
+And if no one is staying in the accommodation you can just visit it.

 a skyline with a lot of high medieval towers, towers in San Gimignano